dusmith0/APStatTools/README.md

 3. expect_as_count should be set to TRUE if you have already calculated your expected table.
 The function will assume you are imputing expected proportions otherwise.
 4. row_totals should be set to TRUE if your expected and observed table (obs_table) have totals included.
 The function can handle totals if it knows it needs too.
 Otherwise you will still find calculations, but they will be very wrong.

-Note: Confidence Intervals can be found direclty using find_conf() instead.
-Eeach test can also be found direclty using the test name as a function.
+Note: Confidence Intervals can be found directly using find_conf() instead.
+Each test can also be found directly using the test name as a function.
 Such as:
 ```{r, eval = T, echo = T}
 t_test.one(null = 10, x_bar = 11, sigma = 3, n = 25, tail = "left", graph = FALSE)
 ```